Airbnb Co-Host: Beginner’s Guide

 All your co-hosts will appear as co-hosts on your listing, except those with only calendar access.
 Besides, co-hosts with full access can set themselves as the primary host on the listing, or you can assign this role to them.

-Airbnb allows you to add several co-hosts to each listing to make hosting easier.
-But if you opt for vacation rental software like Hospitable, you can gather a team to help you with your workload and work together on a single platform.
+Unfortunately, Airbnb is the only OTA platform that offers co-host functionality.
+However, if you opt for short-term rental software like Hospitable, you can assemble a team to assist with your workload and invite your co-hosts, cleaners, and manager to collaborate on a single platform.

 With Hospitable, you can assign each of your team members a role, such as Manager, Concierge, Cleaning, etc., and give them access only to the features and properties they need to do their job across all channels.

-It’s completely up to you and your co-host when it comes to dividing the responsibilities and profits.
+It’s entirely up to you and your co-host when it comes to dividing the responsibilities and profits.
 You can share payouts with a co-host as a percentage of your earnings or a fixed amount for each booking.
 And you’ll also need to agree on how you’ll reimburse the co-host for expenses.

 How to Become an Airbnb Co-Host

 Want to be a part of a short-term rental business but don’t have a property?
 The most popular approaches are doing rental arbitrage and becoming an Airbnb co-host.
 Co-hosting requires a lot of work, as you would handle guest communication, manage listings on multiple platforms, and manage your cleaning and maintenance team.
+Still, this business model allows co-hosts to gain experience and potentially earn an income without the responsibilities of owning a vacation rental property.

 If you get hired, the owner of an Airbnb account will add you as a co-host.
 We have already explained how to add a co-host on Airbnb.
 You’ll receive an invitation to your email, and once you accept it, you’ll become an Airbnb co-host.
 You’ll be able to manage the listing from your personal Airbnb co-host account.